 problems with the smaller blood vessels in the eyes, kidneys, and feet (called microvascular complications).

-Many people with diabetes need treatment with medications to prevent these problems.
-This includes medications to lower blood sugar, blood pressure, and cholesterol.
+Many people with diabetes need treatment with medicines to prevent these problems.
+This includes medicines to lower blood sugar, blood pressure, and cholesterol.

 As well as taking medications, people with diabetes need to look after themselves in two key ways, to help keep the heart healthy and control blood sugar.
 These are: